Shaping a Smarter Electromagnetic Landscape: IAB, NCR, and RIS in 5G Standard and Future 6G: NCR

 \subsubsection{Timing Information}

-As a baseline, the NCR's timing is assumed to follow these guidelines: \begin{itemize} \item[-] The NCR-Fwd's DL receive timing aligns with the NCR-MT's DL receive timing. \item[-] The NCR-Fwd's UL transmit timing aligns with the NCR-MT's UL transmit timing. \item[-] The NCR-Fwd's DL transmit timing is delayed by an internal delay after the NCR-MT's (or NCR-Fwd's) DL receive timing. \item[-] The NCR-Fwd's UL receive timing is advanced by an internal delay before the NCR-MT's (or NCR-Fwd's) UL transmit timing. \end{itemize}
+The NCR's timing is assumed to follow these guidelines: \begin{itemize} \item[-] When internal delay is not considered: The NCR-Fwd's DL reception timing is synchronized with the NCR-MT's DL reception timing.
+Likewise, the NCR-Fwd's UL transmission timing is synchronized with the NCR-MT's UL transmission timing.

+\item[-] When internal delay is considered: The NCR-Fwd's DL transmission timing occurs after an internal delay subsequent to the NCR-MT's DL reception timing.
+Conversely, the NCR-Fwd's UL reception timing precedes the NCR-MT's UL transmission timing by an internal delay. \end{itemize}